Maritime object classification with SAR imagery using quantum kernel methods: Methods

 where \(b\in\mathbb{R}\) can be determined with the Karush-Kuhn-Tucker conditions~\cite{Kuhn2014Nonlinear,Karush2014Minima}.

-The SMO algorithm used to solve \eqref{SVC} has a runtime that scales somewhere between $\mathcal{O}(M)$ and $\mathcal{O}(M^2)$ with respect to the size of the dataset $M$~\cite{Platt1998Sequential}, but this does not account for specific aspects of the problem at hand.
+The SMO algorithm used to solve Equation~\eqref{SVC} has a runtime that scales somewhere between $\mathcal{O}(M)$ and $\mathcal{O}(M^2)$ with respect to the size of the dataset $M$~\cite{Platt1998Sequential}, but this does not account for specific aspects of the problem at hand.
 For example, the fact that we need to calculate the symmetric $M\times M$ kernel matrix incurs a runtime of $\mathcal{O}(M^2)$.
-And even though the SMO algorithm is guaranteed to converge in theory, large values of the regularisation parameter $C$ often incur significantly longer runtimes by leading to an ill-conditioned problem, making it difficult for the SMO algorithm to converge to the actual solution as a result of numerical instabilities.
+Even though the SMO algorithm is guaranteed to converge in theory, large values of the regularisation parameter $C$ often incur significantly longer runtimes by leading to ill-conditioned problems that make it difficult for the SMO algorithm to converge.
 This, and other factors, such as the specific solver and kernel being employed, makes precisely quantifying the runtime complexity of SVC a non-trivial task.
 The lack of clear runtime complexity bounds motivates us to also consider another kernel-based ML algorithm for classification in this work, which we now discuss.